-And of course, it’s super nutritious, loaded with iron and beta-carotene, the precursor to vitamin A — an important vitamin for stronger strands and increased hair growth.
+And of course, this delicious food for hair growth is super nutritious, loaded with iron and beta-carotene, the precursor to vitamin A — an important vitamin for stronger strands and increased hair growth.

-Spinach is a common ingredient in Organic alkalizing green juice superfood powders because it contains a variety of nutrients and minerals that boost your overall health as well as promote healthy hair growth.
+Spinach is a powerful food for hair growth and a common ingredient in Organic alkalizing green juice superfood powders because it contains a variety of nutrients and minerals that boost your overall health as well as promote healthy hair growth.

 In addition to spinach having high levels of magnesium and iron for hair growth, spinach can help your scalp produce sebum.

 Salmon is a great food for hair growth because it’s JAM-PACKED with omega-3 fatty acids, which have a ton of health benefits besides hair growth.
 That's one reason so many hair growth products add omega-3 fats for hair growth.

 Omega-3's are anti-inflammatory, and inflammation on the scalp is a hair growth killer because it causes major hair shedding.
 Some other plentiful sources of omega-3 fats include flax seeds, tasty walnuts, and chia seeds.